 Amsterdam with children

-As we visited Amsterdam on a weekend, the center was very crowded, even during the day.
+The city, in general, is well accessible with the stroller, the same as train stations.
+As we visited Amsterdam on the weekend, the center was very crowded, even during the day.
 Nothing different from other big cities in Europe.
-We did enjoy anyway!
+We did enjoy it anyway!

 The Keukenhof works only during the European spring season, in 2020, the park will be open from 21.March to 10.May 2020.
 Arriving at the Keukenhof Amsterdam, take the map and choose the parts of the park you want to visit.
 It may be that not about time to see the tulip fields because the park is huge!